-You can benefit from using of parameters in the following situations:
+You can benefit from parameters usage in the following situations:

 When you execute a query multiple times with different input values